greenelab/RNAseq_titration_results/README.md

 bash run_all_analyses_and_plots.sh
 ```

-with v2.0 of this repository will reproduce the results presented in our manuscript.
+with [v2.0](https://github.com/greenelab/RNAseq_titration_results/releases/tag/v2.0) of this repository will reproduce the results presented in our manuscript.

+## Methods

 ### Machine Learning Pipeline